Characterization: new developments for toxicity

 This is the first in a series of articles where PRé's consultants explain a step in the LCA process and how their expertise fits into that step.
-First up is Laura Golsteijn, who is not just an expert on characterisation in LCIA, but also earned a PhD based on her original characterisation research.
+First up is Laura Golsteijn, who is not just an expert on characterization in LCIA, but also earned a PhD based on her original characterization research.

 Today, I am defending my PhD thesis on enhancing methods of toxic impact modeling in LCA at the Radboud University in Nijmegen.
 These methods are part of the characterization step of the impact assessment phase of a life cycle assessment (LCA) study.
 First, I’ll briefly explain the phases and steps of an LCA, and then I’ll give you a short overview of the new developments my PhD research has contributed to.

 An LCA assesses and quantifies the environmental impact of a product or service over its entire life cycle.
 The main phases of an LCA are goal & scope setting, inventory analysis, life cycle impact assessment (LCIA), and interpretation.
 An inventory analysis provides information on all relevant energy and material inputs, and on the emission of toxic and non-toxic pollutants, but that alone does not provide enough information to guide decision-making.
 To be able to understand the consequences of these inputs and emissions, we need to translate them into environmental impacts.
 The impact assessment phase provides this translation.